Clean, natural sweets are the only sweets

 - Sugar – always UK beet sugar (https://www.britishsugar.co.uk/)

 - Citric acid - as a flavour enhancer

 Add in natural flavours and natural colours and we have our range.

 FREE FROM ARTIFICIAL COLOURS.
 All our sweets contain only 100% natural colours.
 The colours we use are gluten free and alcohol free:

 - Orange – Curcumin and cochineal

 - Red – Cochineal

-You may be aware that many food producers are trying to move away from using artificial colours.
+Many food producers are trying to move away from using artificial colours.
 This is because more and more, consumers are demanding it and quite right too.
 Some producers continue to use the six more problematic colours previously commonly used in sweets and drinks (sunset yellow FCF (E110), quinoline yellow (E104), carmoisine (E122), allura red (E129), tartrazine (E102),ponceau 4R (E124)) referred to as the ‘Southampton Colours’.
 The Food Standards Agency funded research into possible links between food colours and hyperactivity in children.
 It found that consuming certain artificial food colours could cause increased hyperactivity in some children and as such food and drinks containing any of these six colours must carry a warning on the packaging.
 This will say ‘May have an adverse effect on activity and attention in children’. (https://www.food.gov.uk/safety-hygiene/food-additives#food-colours-and-hyperactivity)

 We don’t want to produce or eat anything which has to carry a health warning so we refuse to use these artificial colours.